 Students are identified as Gifted and Talented in grades 4-8 through state/local assessments, and teacher recommendations.
 Federal funds are used to enhance GATE programs at the Dairyland campus with a teacher stipend to facilitate a weekly after-school STEM program.
-The library circulation program, Destiny, was purchased with federal funding.
+Some components of Library circulation system have been purchased with federal funds.